Leigh-Salford-Manchester Bus Rapid Transit: Buses

-Services were initially operated by 20 Wright Eclipse Gemini 3 bodied Volvo B5LH hybrid double-decker buses in purple-livery.
+Services were initially operated by 20 Wright Gemini 3 bodied Volvo B5LH hybrid double-decker buses in purple-livery.
 These were equipped with CCTV and next stop audio and visual announcements, USB charging points and free Wi-Fi.
 Five more buses were purchased in January 2017 to provide extra capacity at busy times and facilitate the extended service to Central Manchester Hospitals.
 Further buses entered service in September 2018 to operate the V4 service from Ellenbrook, as standard vehicles not adapted for busway running.

 In February 2019, TfGM were successful in bidding for funding support in buying an additional 10 electric buses for busway operation, to enter service in March 2020.
 These are Alexander Dennis Enviro400 MMC double-deckers with BYD Company battery power.
 TfGM intend that eventually all Vantage services will be operated by electric buses; to be purchased and owned by TfGM themselves, rather than by the service operator.
 Five of the existing fleet of Volvo B5LH buses were transferred to other services in Greater Manchester; and so total busway-equipped fleet increased to 30, allowing extra daytime frequency on V1 services from Leigh.
-But that never happened.

-In 2023, under Tranche 1 of Bee Network, the existing fleet were passed from First Greater Manchester to Go North West.
-Under Go North West, a fleet of MCV EvoSeti bodied Volvo B5LH, originally from Go Ahead London and having the middle set of exit doors removed and replaced by window and seats, were added on the BRT routes to expand the fleet.
+In 2023, under Tranche 1 of the Bee Network, the existing fleet passed from First Greater Manchester to Go North West.
+Under Go North West, a fleet of MCV EvoSeti bodied Volvo B5LH, originally from Go Ahead London and having the centre doors removed, were added on the BRT routes to expand the fleet.
 These buses, along with the original fleet have gradually been repainted to Bee Network yellow.

-In 2025, to enhance the frequency of the services, a fleet of Wright Eclipse Gemini 2 bodied Volvo B9TL originally from route 163 and Go Ahead London, were added to expand the fleet.
+To enhance the frequency of the services, in 2025, a fleet of Wright Eclipse Gemini 2 bodied Volvo B9TL from Go-Ahead London were added the fleet.
+All existing buses currently used on the service are being replaced with 43 new Wright StreetDeck Electroliners during 2026.